-Unbreakable tells the story of David Dunn (Bruce Willis), a security guard who emerges unscathed from a train crash which killed everyone else onboard.
+Unbreakable tells the story of David Dunn (Bruce Willis), a security guard who emerges unscathed from a train crash that killed everyone else on board.
 Struggling to make sense of his impossible good fortune, David is approached by Elijah Price (Samuel L. Jackson), an eccentric comic book historian who suffers from a rare disease that makes his bones brittle.

 According to Price, both he and David exist at the opposite ends of the physical spectrum: Price typifies absolute frailty and weakness, whereas David embodies invulnerability and strength.
 In essence, Price argues, David is a real-life superhero.

-Understandable, David dismisses Price’s crazy theory, until a series of strange events begin to change his mind.
-All the while, David’s wife Audrey (Robin Wright) and son Joseph (Spencer Treat Clark) can’t help noticing that a change is coming over him…
+Understandably, David dismisses Price’s crazy theory, until a series of strange events begin to change his mind.
+All the while, David’s wife Audrey (Robin Wright) and son Joseph (Spencer Treat Clark) can’t help noticing that a change is coming over him.

 By the bombastic standards of modern comic book movies, Unbreakable is a decidedly modest affair.
 It’s set on a small scale, has no major visual effects shots, and has no real action set pieces to speak of.
 What it does have is a fantastic script, strong direction, fine performances, lush visuals and an emotive score.
 In short, Unbreakable has pretty much all the key ingredients for a great film.